Continuous delivery: When business is IT

 If IT and business were in a marriage, I suspect we wouldn’t consider it a very successful one, despite each side trying to do its best.

 What if, instead of focusing on departments, we focused on specific projects and products, where project-specific metrics and objectives could be measured?
 What if, instead of separate business and IT teams, we assembled teams mixing business, development, QA, and operations talents?
 What if we made the entire team responsible for the business success of the project, based on the success metrics of that project?
 This is essentially what CD is about.
 With such a team in place, there is no “us vs. them” culture, but simply a single team, working at the same rhythm and focusing on the same business metrics.
 What’s still left undefined is what that “same rhythm” should be.

 Bite-sizing your projects

-, aside from a lack of shared objectives, most projects also suffer from long release cycles, which tend to increase market and technical risk: The problems you identify today might not be the problems you need to solve tomorrow.
+As we’ve seen previously, aside from a lack of shared objectives, most projects also suffer from long release cycles, which tend to increase market and technical risk: The problems you identify today might not be the problems you need to solve tomorrow.
 The obvious solution is to have the virtual team work on much smaller iterations (possibly time-constrained).
 The unit for those iterations may be in weeks, days, or even hours, but certainly not months or years.